 Some examples from our getaway included one of the owners of Stuff’n Mallows from Ft.
 Collins Colorado doing a product talk and demo for a S’mores Party we held (a great option for a large group to congregate around a fire).
 The company was serendipitously founded by three college students who on the eve of pitching a project idea to their entrepreneurial business course realized the invention they planned had already been done.
 One of the guys shared he really liked to put chocolate in the marshmallows he ate, maybe they could make those.
 Random as that may sound, that seed idea flourished into a stuffed marshmallow business which is now 2 years old and Stuff’n Mallows can be found in over 39 states as well as online.
 Their marshmallows are truly amazing and stuffed with chocolate, mint chocolate or a peanut butter and chocolate version.
 They even fashioned a portable s’mores set up allowing s’mores to be sampled regardless of where they are previewing their marshmallows.
 Their site offers online shopping as well as a store locator.

 Another fantastic find was Nuance Chocolate, one of only 30 bean-to-bar (think chocolate made from scratch) companies in the U.S. who hosted us for a chocolate education and tasting session.
 Did you know that there are 600 flavor compounds in chocolate and only 200 in wine?
 I found in tasting only one point of a chocolate star and allowing it to melt in my mouth, I tasted more discrete flavors than eating an entire mainstream chocolate bar.
 Side by side regional chocolate can taste completely different with no additives.
 We had one that truly tasted like raspberries had been added and another with a ‘dirty ashtray’ finish….but in a good way.
 Hard to explain.
-They have a shop online as well as a brick-and-mortar store in Fort Collins Colorado where they also serve Sipping Chocolate made with half of a chocolate bar melted with 2 ounces of cream.
+They have a brick-and-mortar store in Fort Collins Colorado where they also serve Sipping Chocolate made with half of a chocolate bar melted with 2 ounces of cream.

 Even something as simple as taking a few hours to amble through downtown Breckenridge gave us more of a feel of the town, browsing shops and wandering the city park which housed an incredible art installation of aspen trees in their fall prime with lapis-hued painted (with water-based tree-safe paint) trunks to raise awareness about global deforestation.
 Somehow our meandering broke into a mass America’s Next Top Model Blogger photo session with Courtney and Becky Hardin (The Cookie Rookie) managing to get a decent individual photo of me (I’m better behind the camera) as well as the rest of my weekend posse, and some group shots with the gorgeous fall color as a backdrop.
 A great keepsake of the trip.